 However, in the light of rapidly advancing technology the 2T-75 was not entirely satisfactory so International began the design of a totally new machine.

-Using their recently developed IH model DT-817T engine, the 295 was put into mass production during 1962.
+Using its recently developed IH model DT-817T engine, the 295 was put into mass production during 1962.

 The International DT-817 was a six-cylinder, in-line, turbocharged diesel, rated at a respectable 375 horsepower and was coupled to an Allison 4-speed powershift transmission.
 This gave the 295 a top speed of approximately 26 miles per hour.